 Which school are you going to?

-If the next word is not a noun, then…
+If the next word in the sentence is not a noun, then…

-… If we asking for a thing among other similar things that form a well defined category, we use “cuál” or “cuáles”, depending on singular or plural:
+- If we ask about something among other things of the same nature that form a well defined category, we use “cuál” or “cuáles”, depending on singular or plural:

 ¿Cuál es tu número?